Keerthana-Yellapragada/API-PROJECT-AIRBNB/README.md

 ## Listing Details Page

-A listing's details can be viewed on the listing's page.

-A listing's average rating, images, and reviews are also displayed on the page.
+A listing's details can be viewed on the listing's page along with its average rating, images, and reviews.

 Users can leave reviews by clicking on the " Leave A Review " button